buresjan/molecode_utils/README.md

 - **Lower right** – a placeholder for future model analysis features.

 The left column uses a **3:2** vertical split while the right column is split into two equal halves so that each section maintains its own proportions.
+Horizontally about 40% of the width is reserved for filters and info, leaving 60% for graphs and analysis.